-During the six months ended 30 September 2019, the Company repurchased a total of 560,000 issued shares on The Stock Exchange of Hong Kong Limited at an aggregate consideration (before transaction cost) of HK\$313,660.
+During the six months ended 30 September 2019, the Company repurchased a total of 560,000 issued shares on the Stock Exchange at an aggregate consideration (before transaction cost) of HK\$313,660.
 All the repurchased shares were cancelled during the six months ended 30 September 2019.